koutsie/dotfilez/README.md

 > Volume changing uses `pamixer` and only changes the current output, please make sure to edit as needed.

-> Wallpaper changer uses unsplash's url api, please make sure to change it to your liking (currently: `nature` & `water` tags are used).
+> Wallpaper changer uses unsplash's url api, please make sure to change it to your liking (currently: `nature` is used.).

 ## Default Layout
 ![Layout](./docs/dotfilez-layout.jpg)